What Hormones are Produced in the Bones?

 Osteocalcin function

-People with chronic kidney disease and other bone disorders like osteoporosis may have elevated amounts of FGF23 in their blood.
-High FGF23 coincides with disturbances in phosphate metabolism, which can contribute to vascular calcification.
+People with chronic kidney disease – and sometimes bone disorders like osteoporosis – may have elevated FGF23 levels, which can disrupt phosphate metabolism and contribute to vascular calcification.

 Sclerostin function